dormouseroared/hugo-scratch-1/content/hugotips/enableGitInfo-and-lastmod-forlast-update-timestamp.md

 [configuration](https://gohugo.io/getting-started/configuration/)

-* Added rating as well, as it is available via Params.
-Not sure what happens if it is absent.
+* Added *rating* as well, as it is available via Params.
+If rating is absent, there are no errors, and blank is displayed.
+* In addition, a first attempt at a shortcode for 4 stars (red feather icons), called star4.html, is being tried out, and it seems to work!
+It would be better to have this generated in the template but this will have to do for now.

 {{< star4 >}}